Noncommutative homological mirror functor: Introduction

-The organization of this paper is as follows.
-From Section 2 to 4, we introduce the noncommutative mirror and the functor for a single Lagrangian immersion.
-The construction for several Lagrangians is given in Section 6.
-We discuss the mirror construction for finite group quotient (not necessarily Abelian) and Calabi-Yau grading in Section 7.
-The extended mirror functor using deformations in all degrees is given in Section 9.
-Applications to concrete geometries are given in Section 5, 8, 10 and 11.
+The organization of the article is as follows.
+From Chapter \ref{sec:algpre} to \ref{sec:singlelagfunctor}, we introduce the noncommutative mirror and the functor for a single Lagrangian immersion.
+The construction for several Lagrangians is given in Chapter \ref{sec:MFseverallag}.
+We discuss the mirror construction for finite group quotient (not necessarily Abelian) and Calabi-Yau grading in Chapter \ref{sec:fingpsymm}.
+The extended mirror functor using deformations in all degrees is given in Chapter \ref{sec:ext-mir}.
+Applications to concrete geometries are given in Chapter \ref{sec:333}, \ref{sec:4puncture2222}, \ref{sec:Rs} and \ref{sec:CY3}.
+We thank the anonymous referee for valuable suggestions which improved the exposition of the paper.